markdessain/bridge/academy/templates/weekly_reminder.md

 #### {name} Bridge Group

-Just a quick reminder about the bridge this {day} at _{venue}_.
-As usual it will continue to be a gentle duplicate where everyone is welcome and I will be available throughout to answer any bridge related questions.
+Just a quick reminder about the bridge this _{day}_ at _{venue}_.
+As usual it will continue to be a gentle duplicate where everyone is welcome and I will be available throughout the evening to answer any bridge related questions.

 Please feel free to attend even if you do not have a partner, we will make sure to pair you up with another player before we start.